-Note 1.
+NOTE 1.
 The use of these instruments will be deemed to be capital expenditure, and as such will be an application (spending) of capital resources.
 Revenue resources will not be invested in corporate bodies.
 The Council will seek further advice on the appropriateness and associated risks with investments in these categories.
+The share capital or loan capital for 2023/24 is shown for completeness only.